 1. Fully Native App Development

-A native app is built separately for each operating system (OS) using its official development tools and languages.
-For reference:
+Native apps are built separately for each device operating system (OS) and use official development tools and languages:

 - Native iOS Apps: Developed using Swift or Objective-C with Apple’s Xcode.